rishipande/GraphLattice/README.md

 ## A Simple Graph & Lattice Implementation

 A very simple graph and lattice implementation.
-Most of the documentation is in the code, although it a bit sparse.
+Most of the documentation is in the code, although a bit sparse.

 ## Pre-requisites
  * You need JRE installed wherever you want to run this